ufoss-org/ufoss-website/docs/kotysa/kotysa-spring-jdbc.md

 ## Dependency

-kotysa-spring-jdbc is an additional dependency you can add to your Spring project. \
+kotysa-spring-jdbc is a single dependency you can add to your Spring project. \
-It is an extension to Spring JDBC, and does not replace it.
+This is a companion version for spring-jdbc 5.3.0-RC1 (included in Spring boot 2.4.0-M3) and does not replace it.

 ```groovy
 repositories {